leftfield-geospatial/homonim/docs/cli.rst

    homonim fuse -m gain-blk-offset -k 5 5 -od ./corrected ./source/*rgb_byte*.tif ./reference/sentinel2_b432_byte.tif

-To investigate the improvement in surface reflectance "accuracy" we compare the raw and corrected images with a second reference image not used in the fusion above, i.e. a Landsat-8 reference.
+To investigate the improvement in surface reflectance accuracy we compare the raw and corrected images with a second reference image not used in the fusion above, i.e. a Landsat-8 reference.

 .. code:: shell